For Serious Students of Watergate

 Dash, Samuel.
 Chief Counsel, Inside the Ervin Committee—The Untold Story of Watergate.
 (New York: Random House, 1976).
 Contains a lot of behind-the-scenes material on how the Committee investigations were conducted.
 In later interviews, Dash bragged about having orchestrated the hearings and supplying questions to individual Senators.
 In essence, the hearings were scripted for their TV audience.

 All the President’s Men, The Movie.
 (Hollywood: Warner Bros., 1976).
 Unlike the book, the movie strongly (and erroneously) indicates that Deep Throat was a member of Nixon’s White House staff.
+This portrayal perpetrated a false narrative for over thirty years, until Deep Throat was outed in 2005.

 Doyle, James.
 Not Above the Law, The Battles of Watergate Prosecutors Cox and Jaworski.
 (New York: William Morrow and Company, 1977).
 Doyle was director of media relations for the Special Prosecutor.
 Not being a lawyer, he makes a number of interesting disclosures, especially regarding how they worked the media – and used the media to work Jaworski.
 The book also contains a very detailed description of Cox’s actions the culminated in the Saturday Night Massacre.